-Her signature yoga class is Foundations in which students explore the postures, energetics, and philosophy of a yoga practice.
-Sandy also offers health, nutrition and movement education for private clients through The Vital Path, in ReX Method™ Workshops, and as a public speaker for audiences around West Michigan.
+Her signature yoga class is Foundations of Hatha Yoga, in which students explore the postures, energetics, and philosophy of a yoga practice.
+Sandy also offers educational and therapeutic services through The Vital Path, in ReX Method™ Workshops, and as a public speaker for audiences around West Michigan.
 Her sessions are all taught in a nourishing atmosphere and are designed to empower participants and communities toward independence, resiliency, and sustainability.

 It is her personal belief that everyone can lead a healthy, radiant, and vital life.
 When she is not at the studio, you can find Sandy walking about town, exploring the beautiful beaches and trails of Ottawa County, supporting local farmers by purchasing foods from fresh markets, and tending her own backyard gardens.

 As part of a gym membership in between spin classes, strength training and cardio, Rhonda discovered yoga and quickly realized it was more than just another exercise class.
 She recognized that while practicing yoga is a great way to achieve physical fitness, it went so much deeper, resulting in health and wellness of the total self—physical, mental, emotional and spiritual.

 She feels blessed guiding yogis—new and experienced—in their yoga journey and is honored to share classic poses, philosophies, breathing and relaxation to promote calmness, reduce stress, achieve life-balance and connect to the quiet space within.

 Rhonda uses two mantras to guide her daily, both related to the life force or prana of the breath: "Inhale Strength—Exhale Peace" and "“Breathe In. . .
 Breathe Out. . .
 Move On."